Sheena McCall Young People’s Concerts

 2026 Concert Schedule

-October 28 at 9:30 am at the Knoxville Civic Auditorium
+Wednesday, October 28 at 9:30 am – CLICK TO REGISTER

-October 29 at 9:30 am at the Knoxville Civic Auditorium
+Thursday, October 29 at 9:30 am – CLICK TO REGISTER

 Admission: $10.00 per student; $12.00 per teacher/chaperone

-* one teacher/chaperone free for every 10 students
+*One teacher/chaperone free for every 10 students

 *Participating schools are responsible for scheduling transportation